GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 ### Admin GUI Portal - Konga

-* You can configure konga by setting properties in local.js file.
-This is used to set port, oxd, OP and client settings.
+* You can configure Konga by setting properties in the local.js file.
+This is used to set the port, oxd, OP and client settings.

     ```
      /opt/gluu-gateway/konga/config/local.js
     ```

-* Konga service
+* the Konga service

     ```
      # service konga [start|stop|restart|status]